OpenShot/openshot-qt/doc/playback.rst

                        are required.
 It is recommended to keep reducing the preview window size until you achieve smooth video playback.
 On a slower computer, the preview window size might need to be very small for real-time previews (i.e. 320 x 240).
+   Profile             Your project profile determines which size (width x height) and frame rate (FPS) are used during both
+                       playback and exporting.
+For example, if you are using a FHD 1920x1080 sized profile, you can also choose a smaller profile with the same aspect ratio (``16x9`` in this example), to improve the preview speed on slower computers.
+See :ref:`profiles_ref` for more information on available profiles.
    FPS (Frame Rate)    The FPS of your project is also very important, and a large factor for smooth video playback.
 For
                        example, a 60 FPS video must render twice the number of frames, compared to a 30 FPS video.
 If you are experiencing slow downs in real-time performance, it can be helpful to reduce your project's